 I hold my hands up, I do still have the stuff to buy and I do see one or two meltdowns on the horizon.

 Here’s a couple of things I will be doing to help avoid a blow up or a least a monster scale meltdown!

 The biggest advice I can give myself or anyone else who are yet to shop, would be not to get too stressed!
 (Easier said than done, I know).
 However, when I’m stressed Little man easily picks up on my mood and therefore becomes more stressed himself!
 This is an important lesson I’ve learnt to date, regardless of the time of year or situation.

-Another piece of advice of valuable advice I can offer, is… Ignore the judgemental finger pointers, the glaring eyes of your fellow shoppers, who gives a rats arse what they think?
+Another piece of valuable advice I can offer is… Ignore the judgemental finger pointers, the glaring eyes of your fellow shoppers, who gives a rats arse what they think?
 Seriously it’s so not worth it!

-You could always do what I’m planing and wear a t-shirt with the words,
+You could always do what I’m planning and wear a t-shirt with the words,

 “Merry Christmas my child has Aspergers”